 Professor Davis is Pro Vice Chancellor and the Balnaves Chair in Constitutional Law, UNSW.
-Professor Davis is an Acting Commissioner of the NSW Land and Environment Court and an expert member of the United Nations Expert Mechanism on the Rights of Indigenous People in Geneva.
+Professor Davis is an Acting Commissioner of the NSW Land and Environment Court and an expert member and Chair of the United Nations Expert Mechanism on the Rights of Indigenous People in Geneva.
 Professor Davis is a constitutional law professor specialising in constitutional design and constitution building and one of the nation's leading public constitutional lawyers.
+She is a co-recipient of the 2021 Sydney Peace Prize.